Big Cool Chicken Noodle Bowl

 This recipe was fabulous and I had some leftover that I so enjoyed for lunch the next day too.
 My whole family loves a fresh bowl of goodness like this.

 I love digging down and grabbing the deliciously sauced rice noodles.
-A bowl like this you can mix all together, or as I like it, pick and choose and add flavors together as I am enjoying it.
+A bowl like this you can mix it all together, or as I like it, pick and choose and add flavors together as I am enjoying it.

 About the author Nancie McDermott, she is a food writer and cooking teacher.
 She is also the author of now 10 cookbooks.
 Nancie gained her Asian culinary wisdom when she was a Peace Corps volunteer in Thailand.
 She has a passion for the cuisines of Asia and South America.
 Nancie resides in Chapel Hill, North Carolina with her family.

-Big Cool Noodle Bowl with Roast Chicken, Cucumbers and Mint
+Big Cool Noodle Bowl with Roast Chicken, Cucumbers, and Mint

 This recipe is a pattern for innumerable delicious variations on the meal-in-a-bowl known in Vietnam as bun.
-You can compose a go-to version using ready-to-savor ingredients, such as chunks of rotisserie chicken, slices of Char Shiu-Style Pork (page 88), roast duck from an Asian market or tender slices of grilled flank steak from yesterday’s grill-centered feast.
-Keep a couple of packages of dried rice noodles (or angel hair pasta) in your pantry, stay stocked up on fresh herbs and lettuces and mix up a jar of pickles (pages 128 to 131), and you’ll be set for pantry meals of irresistible deliciousness on a moment’s notice.
+You can compose a go-to version using ready-to-savor ingredients, such as chunks of rotisserie chicken, slices of Char Shiu-Style Pork (page 88), roast duck from an Asian market, or tender slices of grilled flank steak from yesterday’s grill-centered feast.
+Keep a couple of packages of dried rice noodles (or angel hair pasta) in your pantry, stay stocked up on fresh herbs and lettuces, and mix up a jar of pickles (pages 128 to 131), and you’ll be set for pantry meals of irresistible deliciousness on a moment’s notice.

-1 lb thin dried rice noodles 500 g
+- 1 lb thin dried rice noodles

-3 cups shredded roast chicken 750 mL
+- 3 cups shredded roast chicken

-2 cups sliced peeled cucumber 500 mL
+- 2 cups sliced peeled cucumber

-2 cups mung bean sprouts, optional 500 mL
+- 2 cups mung bean sprouts, optional

-1 cup shredded carrots, optional 250 mL
+- 1 cup shredded carrots, optional

-1⁄3 cup thinly sliced green onions 75 mL
+- 1⁄3 cup thinly sliced green onions

-3⁄4 cup chopped dry-roasted salted 175 mL
+- 3⁄4 cup chopped dry-roasted salted peanuts

 Double recipe Everyday Dipping Sauce (see below recipe), about 1 cup

-(250 mL)
+- (250 mL)

 Cool Shredded Cucumber Salad (see below recipe)

-- Bring a large saucepan, Dutch oven or pasta pot of water to a rolling boil over high heat.
-Drop in noodles, remove from heat and let stand, using tongs or a slotted spoon and a fork to separate the noodles and let them cook evenly, for 10 minutes.
-When noodles are tender, drain, rinse in cold water and drain again.
-You’ll have about 6 cups (1.5 L) of cooked noodles.
-Let stand while you prepare the remaining ingredients.
+- Bring a large saucepan, Dutch oven, or pasta pot of water to a rolling boil over high heat.
+Drop in noodles, remove from heat, and let stand, using tongs or a slotted spoon and a fork to separate the noodles and let them cook evenly, for 10 minutes.

 - Set out 4 big Asian-style noodle or soup bowls.
-Divide ingredients evenly among the bowls: lettuce first, topped with 11⁄2cups (375 mL) noodles in each bowl.
+Divide ingredients evenly among the bowls: lettuce first, topped with 1 1/2 cups (375 mL) noodles in each bowl.

-- Place roast chicken on one side and cucumber, fresh herbs and any optional ingredients you’re using on the other.
+- Place roast chicken on one side and cucumber, fresh herbs, and any optional ingredients you’re using on the other.

-- Sprinkle green onions and peanuts over chicken, pour 1⁄4cup (60 mL) of Everyday Dipping Sauce over each portion of the noodles and serve at once, inviting your guests to toss everything together as they begin to eat.
+- Sprinkle green onions and peanuts over chicken, pour 1/4 cup (60 mL) of Everyday Dipping Sauce over each portion of the noodles, and serve at once, inviting your guests to toss everything together as they begin to eat.

 Everyday Dipping Sauce

-- In the bowl of a mortar, if using, combine garlic, sugar and chile-garlic sauce and mash with a pestle to a paste.
+- In the bowl of a mortar, if using, combine garlic, sugar, and chile-garlic sauce and mash with a pestle to a paste.
 (Or combine them on your cutting board and mash to a coarse paste with a fork and the back of a spoon.)

 Cool Shredded Cucumber Salad